Portrait Photography

 What is the best lighting for black and white portraits?

-The best lighting for black and white portraits is soft, diffused lighting.
-It helps to minimize harsh shadows and creates smooth transitions between light and dark tones, which can accentuate the texture and details of the subject’s face.
-Additionally, directional lighting, such as side lighting or Rembrandt lighting, can add depth and dimension to the portrait, enhancing the overall visual impact in black and white.
+Soft, diffused lighting is the best choice for black-and-white portraits.
+It minimizes harsh shadows and creates smooth transitions between light and dark tones, which can accentuate the texture and details of the subject’s face.
+Additionally, directional lighting, such as side lighting or Rembrandt lighting, can add depth and dimension to the portrait, enhancing the overall visual impact in black-and-white.

-What colour filter is best for black and white portraits?
+What color filter is best for black-and-white portraits?